 Update your lawyer

 Keep your lawyer up to date with what is happening in your family.
 Has your partner been charged criminally?
 If so, what is the status of his criminal case?
 This will be important evidence to include in your family court documents.
-Have there been any safety issues at access exchanges?
-Has your partner threatened not to bring the kids back from a visit?
+Have there been any safety issues when exchanging the children?
+Has your partner threatened not to bring the kids back to you?
 Are child protection authorities involved with your family?

 You need to tell your lawyer the negative as well as the positive.
 Do you have any issues with substance use?
 Have you been involved with the child protection authorities in the past?
 Do you have a criminal record?
 Have you been charged with any kind of abuse of your partner?
 It is far better for your lawyer to know about these kinds of situations from the beginning than to hear about them when you get to court.